bhofmei/jbplugin-strandedplot/README.md

 downloaded the latest release version at [releases](https://github.com/bhofmei/jbplugin-strandedplot/releases).
 Unzip the downloaded folder, place in _JBrowse/plugins_, and rename the folder _StrandedPlotPlugin_

+### JBrowse v1.13+
+You MUST use JBrowse v1.x.x-dev version.

+Run `setup.sh` after installing and updating the plugin.

 ## Activate

 Add this to _jbrowse.conf_ under `[GENERAL]`:

     [ plugins.StrandedPlotPlugin ]